ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 upon.
 We will also describe the main technologies which we will use.

 == Theoretic Terms
+The fundamental theoretic concepts of this thesis stem from the study field of artificial intelligence.
+We will describe the connection between artificial intelligence, machine learning and deep learning.
+We will focus on a specific category of machine learning models involving text generation and the state of the art practices of utilizing their capabilities to the maximum by using Retrieval Augmented Generation (RAG) technique.

 === Artificial intelligence
 In the general sense, Artificial intelligence (AI) is intelligence exhibited by